How To Force A Narcissistic Breakdown (Stages of Collapse)

 Narcissists need admiration and approval to keep their egos boosted.
 They cannot function without validation and adulation from others.

-• not giving them validation (in fact, invalidating their every opinion and advice),
+• not giving them validation (or, invalidating their opinions and advice),

 • not giving them love (and ignoring their loving advances), and